OpenDreamProject/rfcs/docs/proc-extern-setting.md

 ## Design

-The proposal includes a new proc settings:
+The proposal includes a new proc setting:

 - `opendream_extern_impl`
   This defines the name and library of the external function, stored in a list tuple.
 The same naming schema as `call_ext` is used here.